-Somalia's disintegration is reflected in its media, which tends to be fragmented and often partisan.
+Somalia's disintegration is reflected in its fragmented and partisan media.

-Nevertheless, diverse and increasingly professional media outlets have emerged in recent years - in particular, FM radio stations with no explicit factional links.
+Nevertheless, professionally-run media outlets have emerged - in particular, FM radios with no explicit factional links.

 The TV and press sectors are weak and radio is the dominant medium.
 There are around 20 radio stations, but no national, domestic broadcaster.